ndsev/zserio/doc/ZserioLanguageOverview.md

 ### Parameterized Type Templates

 Parameterized types templates are supported with the very similar syntax.
 The parameterized types parameters can be template instantiations as well.
-The following example shows inituitive syntax for parameterized type
+The following example shows intuitive syntax for parameterized type
 templates:

 **Example**